raymondmcdonaldnet/raymondmcdonaldnet/README.md

 Hello!
 I'm particularly passionate about game development, level design, computer graphics, functional programming, data-driven design, and data-oriented programming.

-I'm currently working to start regularly releasing very small indie games and plugins made in RPG Maker.
+I'm currently working to start regularly releasing indie games for the web.
 If you're interested in collaborating, please get in touch!

 <!--
 **raymondmcdonaldnet/raymondmcdonaldnet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.